yalhyane/go-ai-tests-intellij-plugin/README.md

 ## Contributing

-If you'd like to contribute to Go AI Comment, please feel free to submit a pull request.
+If you'd like to contribute to Go AI Tests, please feel free to submit a pull request.
 We welcome contributions of all types, from bug fixes to new features.

 ## License

-Go AI Comment is licensed under the MIT License.
+Go AI Tests is licensed under the MIT License.
 See the `LICENSE` file for more information.

 ## Contact

-If you have any questions or feedback about Go AI Comment, please feel free to contact us at y.alhyane@gmail.com
+If you have any questions or feedback about Go AI Tests, please feel free to contact us at y.alhyane@gmail.com